Surge-ee/SurgeEO/README.md

 ###Documentation
 ---
-1. [Stupid-quick Start Guide](/Surgeapps/Surge-E-O#stupid-quick-start-guide) - Even a caveman can do it...
+1. [Stupid-quick Startup Guide](/Surgeapps/Surge-E-O#stupid-quick-startup-guide) - Even a caveman can do it...
 2. [Tag Reference](/Surgeapps/Surge-E-O/wiki/Tag-Reference) - All available tags
 3. [SEO data for Entries](/Surgeapps/Surge-E-O/wiki/SEO-for-Entries) - Adding SEO data to your entries
 4. [SEO data for Pages](/Surgeapps/Surge-E-O/wiki/SEO-for-Pages) - Adding SEO data to pages with no entry!